dhrubo55/personal-blog/content/posts/day-68-becoming-a-memory-plumber-a-tale-of-memory-leak-and-how-to-find-them-part-3.md

 ### Create heap dumps:

+At first lets learn what is heap dump.

+\#### Heap dumps :

+The term Heapdump describes **the JVM mechanism that generates a dump of all the live objects that are on the Java™ heap**, which are being used by the running Java application.
+There are two dump formats, the text or classic heap dump format and the Portable Heap Dump (PHD) format.

 Create heap dumps at regular intervals or when the application experiences an out-of-memory error.
 Heap dumps can be analyzed using tools like Eclipse Memory Analyzer (MAT) or VisualVM.

 ### Analyze heap dumps